folke/neodev.nvim/README.md

     -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, },
+  runtime_path = false, -- enable this to get completion in require strings.
+Slow!
   -- pass any additional options that will be merged in the final lsp config lspconfig = {
     -- cmd = {"lua-language-server"},